 Oxytocin is known as the "cuddle hormone," but that simplistic moniker glosses over the complex role this hormone plays in social interactions and bonding.

 Credit: wavebreakmedia | Shutterstock

-The cuddle hormone has a dark side, however.
-It can intensify memories of bonding gone bad in cases where men have poor relationships with their mothers.
+Oxytocin can also intensify memories of bonding gone bad, such as in cases where men have poor relationships with their mothers.
 It can also make people less accepting of people they see as outsiders.
-In other words, whether oxytocin makes you feel all cuddly depends on the environment.
+In other words, whether oxytocin makes you feel cuddly or suspicious of others depends on the environment.